 Julbo S2 Lens

-You set out early in the morning, just to get first chair.
-They crank up the lifts and finally your boots hit the snow and it is great.
+You set out early in the morning, just to get the first chair.
+They crank up the lifts and finally, your boots hit the snow and it is great.
 Clouds sock in the local hill, powder flies and all is right in the world.
-Eventually morning becomes afternoon and the clouds that once kept things fresh have now begun to burn off.
-Dark turns to light, fog clears and the snow that was once smooth and un-tracked is now filled with moguls and chunder.
-Your goggles that you had set up for a low vis scenario are suddenly rendered obsolete.
-So of course you get your spare high light lenses out of your pack and change them out… or not?
+Eventually, morning becomes afternoon and the clouds that once kept things fresh have now begun to burn off.
+Dark turns to light, the fog clears and the snow that was once smooth and un-tracked is now filled with moguls and chunder.
+The goggles that you had set up for a low vis scenario are suddenly rendered obsolete.
+So, of course, you get your spare high light lenses out of your pack and change them out… or not?

 First off, it’s hardly apparent that the lenses are becoming darker or lighter while wearing them.
 I did some experiments covering half the lens in full sun for a couple of minutes then quickly putting them on to see the change, it works!
 The exterior reflective or polarized surface always remains, this never changes but rather the darkness of the lens itself.
 I was using the “S2” snowtiger lens, it seemed to work pretty well in most of the conditions I encountered, from full-on storm skiing to sunny bluebird days.
 In all conditions contrast seemed good, it was easy to make out details and there was little glare that might.
 That being said they’re just a step down from total blackout lenses on sunny days and just a step up from full clear lenses on overcast days.
 There certainly were times when I wished they were just a bit lighter for those weird stormy-foggy-low light days that give us the most trouble.
 It’s possible another lens the “S1” zebralight might be more appropriate for this type of conditions but for the most part I was quite satisfied with the performance.
 I did scratch the lenses riding through the trees but not any easier than any other goggles I’ve ever used in the past.